 Angels are spiritual beings who intermediate between God and humanity.
 The writings of Saint Augustine and Pseudo-Dionysus, following the Apostle Paul, delineated nine orders of angels: Seraphim, Cherubim, Thrones, Dominions, Powers, Virtues, Principalities, Archangels, and Angels.

 Angels often transcended the galactic veil of heaven to bring messages to earth, as when Gabriel told Mary that she was with child.
-The belief in guardian angels, one for each individual (or group, depending on the early church theologians), also prevailed: personal protectors from bodily, temporal, terrestrial, and spiritual harm.
+The belief in guardian angels, one for each individual (or group, depending on the early church theologians) also prevailed: personal protectors from bodily, temporal, terrestrial, and spiritual harm.

 In this image from a private prayer book, angels fill the borders of the page, singing and playing musical instruments.
-Even more angels join in the chorus of saints surrounding the Virgin Mary and Christ, above the light of earth’s atmosphere and beneath the radiance of God the Father and the Holy Spirit.
+Even more angels join in the chorus of saints that surround the Virgin Mary and Christ, above the light of earth’s atmosphere and beneath the radiance of God the Father and the Holy Spirit.

 Episode VI: A War in the Heavens